Facebook’s ad manager can sometimes feel like a maze of options, leaving marketers unsure which direction they should choose.

 All of your ads will actually reach your intended target without pissing them off in the process.

-Now that you know why Facebook is the best platform for remarketing, let’s jump right into the best types of remarketing on Facebook and how you can start a campaign in just five minutes.
+Now that you know why Facebook is the best platform for remarketing, let’s dive into whether or not you’re at the point where a Facebook remarketing campaign makes sense for your company.

 Currently, Facebook offers multiple types of remarketing settings that come in the form of custom audiences.